dabl/dabl/doc/quick_start.rst

 but in larger datasets this might be a bit tricky.
 For example we can see that there are several dirty columns with "?" in it.
-This is probably a marker for a missing value and we could go back and fix our parsing of the CSV, but let's try an continue with what fml is doing automatically for now.
-In fml, we can also get a best guess of the column types in a convenient format:
+This is probably a marker for a missing value and we could go back and fix our parsing of the CSV, but let's try an continue with what dabl is doing automatically for now.
+In dabl, we can also get a best guess of the column types in a convenient format:

-    >>> types = fml.detect_types_dataframe(titanic_clean)
+    >>> types = dabl.detect_types_dataframe(titanic_clean)
     >>> print(types)

 Having a very rough idea of the shape of our data, we can now start looking at the actual content.